Coffeelot/cw-racingapp/README.md

         rankRequired = 2,                -- Rank required to claim
     },
 ```
 These are randomized upon server start (~5 seconds after script start/restart).
 You can modify how many of these are added in the Bounties Options.
+If your auth type has the `handleBounties` auth you should be able to re-roll the bounties from the bounties menu.

 ### User Management
 The script offers user management now.
 We've moved away from the basic/master fob and instead users are saved in the database.